| Education through evangelization. The International Crusade for Holy Relics is a group of devoted

 Archbishops, and Bishops, I am extremely grateful as I am sure

+the hundreds of thousands of faithful are.
 At this point I move forward to address a need.
 Over the past

 few months I have been invited to be a guest speaker and exhibitor